 The previous article addressed how I discovered iron deficiency was also contributing to my hair loss a few years ago.
 You can read about it here – 5 Reasons Your Hair Loss Might Be Connected to Iron Deficiency.

 Iron-rich foods falls into two categories – iron derived from meat and iron derived from plants.
 Both are adequate sources.
-Here are top 20 iron-rich foods, which will help you optimise your iron levels and have a direct impact on your hair growth goals:
+Here are top 20 iron-rich foods, which will help you optimize your iron levels and have a direct impact on your hair growth goals:-

 You don’t have to eat more or less of any of above.
 Including each one across the board in your diet is more than enough to see a change in your hair and general body health.